Nivalyx/osu-wiki/wiki/Tournaments/CWC/1/en.md

 6. If a beatmap ends in a draw, the map will be nullified.
 7. If a player disconnects, their scores will not be counted towards their team's total.
 8. Beatmaps cannot be reused in the same match unless the map was nullified.
-9. If a team fails to bring in the required minimum of 3 players to a match, the corresponding match can either be declared as a forfeited match where the opposing team gets automatically awarded with a Win by Default.
+9. If a team fails to bring in the required minimum of three players to a match, the corresponding match can either be declared as a forfeited match where the opposing team gets automatically awarded with a Win by Default.
 10. Exchanging players during a match is allowed without limitations.
     - **If a map rematch is required, exchanging players is not allowed.
 With the Tournament Management's discretion, an exception can be made if the previous roster is unavailable to play.**
 11. Lag is not a valid reason to nullify a beatmap.